NamPE286/DemonListVN-v3/CONTRIBUTING.md

 By submitting a PR, Contributor agrees to:
 - Refrain from modifying or deleting any existing features or components related to payment functionalities.
 - Not remove or alter credits attributed to other contributors, nor insert credits where not warranted.
+- Not modify or remove core documentation or legal files such as `README.md`, `LICENSE.md`, or this `CONTRIBUTING.md` file.
 - Ensure that submitted features do not interfere with existing design, functionality, or visibility of other features.
 Contributor is encouraged to place credit in a discreet manner, such as within an easter egg.
 - Contributor is responsible for any bugs or issues arising from their submitted contributions and agrees to address such problems if requested.
 - Failure to comply with these obligations may result in immediate closure or rejection of the PR.